Ricardosgeral/relier/README.md

 ![page0](Nextion/320x240/page0-shutdown.png)

 Right after a start up or reboot of the *Raspberry Pi*, you should see this **Disconnected** black page.
-Waiting a while (tipically 20 seconds, but can vary from 15 to 60 seconds, depending on the pending Debian services) you should see the **Credits** page.
+Waiting a while (tipically 20 seconds, but can vary from 15 to 60 seconds, depending on the pending OS services) you should see the **Credits** page.
+In that process you should see fast blink of the led (with purple color) placed in the AS box.

 ### *1 - Credits*
 ![page1_red](Nextion/GUI/page1_red.PNG) ![page1_green](Nextion/GUI/page1_green.PNG)

 First, you will see a *red* bar on the top of the screen.
 Wait (less than 5 seconds).
-After some server checks that bar should then stay *green*.
-That means that server and communication with the touchscreen are working Ok.
+After some server checks the bar should then stay *green*, meaning that the server and touchscreen are working Ok.
 You can also see the local *IP address* of the server, which is useful in case you want to make a remote connection.

 If the server has no internet, then the following message is displayed: `No internet connection`.

 To update the IP status case the internet connection has been changed (e.g., insertion of an Ethernet cable, connection to WiFi, ...), wait a couple of seconds, then touch on the IP message (bottom of the screen).